 Leadership Gifts: Encourage classmates close to the leadership gift level ($1,837 or more) to step up to this level and join the Cornerstone Society.
 Explain the benefits of belonging to the Cornerstone Society, including invitations to special events with access to Mount Holyoke’s world renowned faculty members and president.

 Employer Matching Gift Programs: Encourage your classmate to find out if her employer matches gifts by contacting her human resources office.
 An employer matching gift can double or sometimes triple the impact of a classmate’s gift, and the classmate will receive credit for the amount of the matching gift.
-Last year the Mount Holyoke Fund raised $260,583 in matching gifts.
+The Mount Holyoke Fund raises around $250,000 each year in matching gifts.

 - Matching Gifts